Last Updated: April 10, 2025

-These Splunk General Terms (“General Terms”) between Splunk LLC, a Delaware corporation, with its principal place of business at 250 Brannan Street, San Francisco, California 94107, USA (“Splunk” or “we” or “us” or “our”) and you (“Customer” or “you” or “your”) govern your acquisition, access to, and use of Splunk’s Offerings, regardless of how accessed or acquired, whether directly from us or from another Approved Source.
-By clicking on the appropriate button, or by downloading, installing, accessing, or using any Offering, you agree to these General Terms.
+These Splunk General Terms (“General Terms”) between Splunk LLC, a Delaware limited liability company, with its office at 3098 Olsen Drive, San Jose, California 95128, U.S.A (“Splunk” or “we” or “us” or “our”) and you (“Customer” or “you” or “your”) govern your acquisition, access to, and use of Splunk’s Offerings, regardless of how accessed or acquired, whether directly from us or from another Approved Source.
+By clicking on the appropriate button, or by downloading, installing, accessing or using the Offerings, you agree to these General Terms.
 If you are entering into these General Terms on behalf of Customer, you represent that you have the authority to bind Customer.
-If you do not agree to these General Terms, or if you are not authorized to accept the General Terms on behalf of Customer, do not download, install, access, or use any Offering.
-The “Effective Date” of these General Terms is: (i) the date of Delivery; or (ii) the date you access or use the Offering in any way, whichever is earlier.
-Capitalized terms are defined in the Definitions section below.
+If you do not agree to these General Terms, or if you are not authorized to accept the General Terms on behalf of the Customer, do not download, install, access, or use any of the Offerings.

 You may permit your Third Party Providers to access and use the Offerings on your behalf, provided that: (i) such access and use will at all times be subject to these General Terms and any applicable Order; (ii) you will ensure these Third Party Providers comply with these General Terms and any applicable Order; (iii) you are liable for any action or omission of any Third Party Provider if that action or omission would constitute a breach of these General Terms or any Order if done by you; and (iv) the aggregate use by you and all of your Third Party Providers must not exceed the Capacity.

 We will follow globally recognized data protection principles for the processing of personal data as described in the applicable data processing addendum at https://www.splunk.com/en_us/legal/splunk-dpa.html (which is incorporated by reference).
-If we have separately executed a data processing addendum between us covering the same scope, it will apply instead of any data processing addendum posted online.
+If we have a separately executed a data processing addendum between us covering the same scope, it will apply instead of any data processing addendum posted online.

 The specific Support Program included with an Offering will be identified in the Order.
 We will provide the purchased level of support and maintenance services for an Offering in accordance with the Support Terms effective on the Delivery of that Offering.